DockFrankenstein/SL-Translation-Magizmo/docs/docs/manual/exporting/csv.md

 ### Value column

 Column that contains entry values.
-Please make sure to select the right column to import the correct content.
+Please make sure to select the right column for the import to work.